USD HOUR $Dependent on Experience per hour

 HVAC/R or Electrical School Preferred

-Innovative Refrigeration Systems, Inc. is a premier industrial refrigeration design build contractor that strives to provide a one-stop shop for our valued customers.
+Innovative Refrigeration Systems, Inc. is a locally-owned, premier custom refrigeration system company that provides a one-stop shop for our valued customers.
 We are proud to provide everything from custom designed refrigeration systems to upkeep and maintenance for our clients.
-Because of our continuous growth, we are looking for qualified, dedicated, passionate new teammates who share our drive and vision.
+Because of our continuous growth, we are looking for qualified new teammates who share our drive and vision.

 Innovative Refrigeration Systems, Inc. is seeking to place a full-time Entry Level Commissioning Engineer.
 This is an entry level position designed to train a new graduate engineer in the field of computer controlled industrial/ammonia/large capacity refrigeration plants with the goal of preparing them to become a commissioning engineer within 5 years.
 New graduate engineers who are comfortable working with cars, motorcycles, farm equipment or other machinery will excel in this role.
 Travel in North America (United States & Canada) is required in this position.
 Advancement opportunities into field supervisory & design engineering roles are available for qualified and motivated candidates.

 Why work for us?
 We can offer you a career path and training to advance your career to the next level!
-We offer competitive salary (skilled candidates can make 6 figures!), full benefits, substantial retirement packages (15% dollar for dollar match!), company credit card, laptop, service vehicle, and cell phone.
-Simply put, we are looking to invest time and money into developing the most elite team of technicians and engineers in the ammonia refrigeration industry.
+We offer competitive salary, full benefits, substantial retirement packages (15% dollar for dollar match!), and growth opportunities to establish a career.
+Simply put, we are looking to invest time and money into developing the most elite team in the refrigeration industry.
 If you want to be the best in the business, this position is for you!

 What is a Commissioning Engineer?